If You Were Me

 If You Were Me is a 2003 South Korean omnibus film, comprising six short films directed by six prominent Korean directors, including Park Chan-wook.
-Commissioned by the National Human Rights Commission of Korea for each, the shorts deal with discrimination in Korea and the directors were given free rein with regards to subject and style.
+Commissioned by the National Human Rights Commission of Korea for each, the shorts deal with discrimination in Korea and the directors were given free rein with regard to subject and style.
 The film has spawned three live-action sequels, as well as two animated films, which deal with similar themes.